MacTerm is Free Software Under the GPL

 - Live Collection Editing

-- Now, when you select Workspaces, Sessions, Macros, Translations, Terminals or Formats, a drawer appears with all of your saved collections.
+- When you select Workspaces, Sessions, Macros, Translations, Terminals or Formats, a list appears with all of your saved collections.
 Just click a collection and edit it live in the Preferences window!
-Manage the list of collections directly from the drawer.

 - Mac OS X Preferences Format